 If you have septic shock, you'll have a catheter inserted to track how much you pee.

 It's important that the doctors know how much pee your kidneys are making when you have sepsis.
 This is so they can spot signs of kidney failure.

-Your body's oxygen demand goes up if you have sepsis.
-If the level of oxygen in your blood is low, you'll usually be given oxygen.
+Your body may need oxygen if you have sepsis.
+If the level of oxygen in your blood is low, you'll usually be given more oxygen.

 This is either given through a mask or tubes in your nostrils.

 The source of the infection, such as an abscess or infected wound, will also need to be treated.

 For example, the medical team may need to drain any pus away.
 In more serious cases, you may need surgery to remove the infected tissue and repair any damage.

 Medicines called vasopressors are used if you have low blood pressure caused by sepsis.